Length orthospectrum of convex bodies on flat tori: Proofs of Theorems , , and

 \subsection{A summation formula in the spirit of Guinand--Meyer}

-We now turn to the proof of Theorem~\ref{e:GuinandWeil}.
-Repeating the above arguments for certain variations of Poincar\'e series, we can in fact deduce a summation formula in the spirit of the recent results on crystalline measures by Meyer~\cite{Meyer2016}.
+We now turn to the proof of Theorem~\ref{e:GuinandWeil} and we emphasize that it is important here to have $\mathbf{v}(\theta) = \theta$.
+The proof would work as well for more general $\mathbf{v}$ if we suppose in addition that $\theta\cdot\mathbf{v}(-\theta)=-\theta\cdot\mathbf{v}(\theta)$ for every $\theta\in\IS^{d-1}$ (e.g. if the convex $K$ defining $\mathbf{v}$ is an ellipsoid with $0 \in \Int(K)$).
+Repeating the arguments in Section~\ref{ss:poincare} for certain variations of Poincar\'e series, we can in fact deduce a summation formula in the spirit of the recent results on crystalline measures by Meyer~\cite{Meyer2016}.
 More precisely, we set